Skip to Main Content

 Certification of Names of Electors

-The presiding officers of the State Convention must certify the names of the 10 electors to the State Board of Elections 30 days before the General Election.
+The presiding officers of the political party must certify the names of the 10 electors to the State Board of Elections 30 days before the General Election.
 Independent and write-in candidates for President should certify the names of their 10 electors on a prescribed form to the State Board of Elections 30 days before the General Election.

 Qualification and selection method